The Union of Souls

-The Union of Souls is the third and final studio album from UK rock band 3 Colours Red.
+The Union of Souls is the third and final studio album by UK rock band 3 Colours Red.
 It was released on Mighty Atom Records in 2004.
 The album was released on Mighty Atom Records in 2004 to critical acclaim but little commercial success.
 "Repeat to Fade" and "The World is Yours" were released as singles, the latter only as a download.

-Eight of the ten tracks were recorded at the old BBC studios in Swansea, Wales, with Joe Gibb (Funeral for a Friend); the other two ("Repeat to Fade" and "F.C.K.U") were recorded in London with Chris Sheldon (Foo Fighters/ Therapy?).
+Eight of the ten tracks were recorded at the old BBC studios in Swansea, Wales, with Joe Gibb (Funeral for a Friend).
+The other two ("Repeat to Fade" and "F.C.K.U") were recorded in London with Chris Sheldon (Foo Fighters/Therapy?).